NextFaze/loopback-mixin-model-changes/README.md

 # Loopback Model Change Mixin

+Inspired by [Loopback Auditz](https://github.com/jouke/loopback-auditz).
+Offers less functionality but more customization.

 ## Usage

 *Note*: This mixin attempts to make not assumption about how you have setup your models and will not setup any models or properties for you